goldenratio/weather-sucks/README.md

 - no transpilers needed to write modern javascript
 - Making use of script type `module`
 - Use TypeScript compiler to TypeCheck `.js` via JSDoc
 - I don't recommend such approach for production.
-Use static type checkers like TypeScript.
+Please directly use TypeScript (If you need type safety).
+Even in such a small app, maintaining types in JSDoc is cumbersome.

 App inspiration:
 - http://ootsi.de/